 Jason or David remain integrally involved with all of the work undertaken by the office.

-Supporting Jason and David are our senior team comprising: Deborah Lindsay, Chris Dalgairns, Sarah Burge and Ruben Wyld.
+Supporting Jason and David are our senior team comprising: Deborah Lindsay, Sarah Burge, Andrew van Zanten, Chris Dalgairns, and Ruben Wyld.
 Each is an experienced professional with specialist skills.
 In turn, our senior team is supported by our other architects, graduates, technicians and administrative staff.

 Jason is one of the State’s leading heritage consultants, having been responsible for working on some of the State’s most important heritage assets, and advising on some of the State’s largest and most important redevelopments.
 This expertise spans Local, State and National heritage values and processes.